reem-shaikh/70DaysOfCode/main/13-12/classdiscussion.md

 - https://www.youtube.com/watch?v=qZ1EFnFOGvE
 https://www.youtube.com/watch?v=iuGPFbLlKYQ

-To do list
-fetch() finish
-await and async

-learn BOM
-properties of BOM

-complete promises

 CSSOM - css object model
 object of all CSS properties and selectors this is also a tree like structure

-Render Tree
-combination oF DOM + CSSOM

-Assignment app
-style the timer app

-learn all timer functions

-deep and shallow copy